ElementAI/haven_old/README.md

 ### TODO

-- [ ] automatically launch a jupyter when experiments are launched
+- [x] automatically create a jupyter when experiments are launched

-- [ ] better handlings of lists in the jupyter dashboard
+- [x] better handlings of lists in the jupyter dashboard

 ### Examples